 A wide dynamic range allows you to see both your strong and weak bands on the same blot.
 If your strong bands saturate, you will be unable to quantify your data, therefore, make sure you pick an imaging system with a good dynamic range.

 When looking at lenses you need to consider the F stop.
 Smaller F stops are especially important for chemiluminescence as smaller F stops let more light into the sensor and can drastically reduce exposure times.

 Short on bench space?
 Then maximise your space and budget with an imaging system/Western blot imaging system that is versatile and capable of imaging a wide range of applications in one system.

 Choose a system that is upgradeable with multiple light sources compatible with the commonly commercially available dyes and stains.
 Ensure you have selected the right light source for your application.
 Use Hi LEDs for multiplexing RGB and IR fluorescent blots and gels, UV transilluminator for DNA/RNA gels, visible light converter screen for Coomassie blue and silver stained protein gels and blue converter screen for imaging ‘safe’ dyes.

 Ease of use

 Whichever gel imaging system/Western blot imaging system you choose, you want a system that is intuitive and can be used by everyone without training.
 Getting publication quality images should not be complicated.
 GeneSys image capture software from Syngene makes imaging gels and western blots simple by using system protocols – just place your sample in the darkroom, position your sample and click the capture button for high quality images.

-Implementing a gel imaging system eliminates the chemical waste associated with film processing.
-Select a system that uses LEDs as they are environmentally friendly.
+Implementing a gel imaging system/Western blot imager eliminates the chemical waste associated with film processing.
+Select a Western blot imaging system that uses LEDs as they are environmentally friendly.